Video games in Ukraine

-Video gaming in Ukraine began to emerge in the 1990s and is slowly growing.
+Video gaming in Ukraine emerged after the country's independence in 1991.
 Subsequently, in the 2000s, several major video game series started appearing.

 Overview

 Despite its large size, studies of the Ukrainian video game industry only began in the second half of the 2000s.
 In part, this has been caused by the classes of Ukrainian developers, especially with regard to the value of its projects.
 But it was not a mystery that the creation of video games in Ukraine is cheaper than in the United States and Western Europe.
 In the country, various orders were performed, except for sounding and animation with the capture of the motion of actors.
 The reason for this was called market requirements and the lack of desired technologies.
 The volume of the Ukrainian video game market in 2013 became the largest history, 300 million US dollars.
 However, most of the profits are abandoned by foreign publishers.
 Some editions are called video games by the main cultural export of Ukraine to the west.

 Major video game developers in Ukraine include GSC Game World, Best Way, Action Forms, 4A Games, N-Game Studios, Мeridian'93, Frogwares, Boolat Game Development Company, Dereza Production Studio, Persha Studia, Cyber Light Game Studio and Deep Shadows.
 The largest number of development studios are based in Kyiv.